Avadali1301/lights_out/README.md

 # lights_out
-This program evalutes the σ′ automaton for a given board size and initial configuration.
+This program evalutes the σ′ cellular automaton for a given board size and initial configuration.
 The cycle-length of the sequence is then outputted.